Talagunda pillar inscription: Description

 The inscription is engraved into a hard grey granite pillar and installed in front of a 5th-century Shiva temple.
 However, the temple was largely destroyed and only ruins had survived when the pillar was rediscovered in late 19th-century.
 The pillar is 1.635 m high with a 0.4 m square top.
 It is octagonal shaft that slightly tapers and narrows as it goes up.
 The width of the octagonal face is 0.178 m.
 The inscription is on all faces, but on 7 of the 8 faces, it consists of two vertical lines that start at the bottom of the pillar.
 On the eighth face, there is just one short line.
 The inscription begins with Siddham like numerous early inscriptions in India, and it invokes "Namo Shivaya".

 The language is excellent classical Sanskrit (Paninian Sanskrit).
-The script is Kannada and the font is floral box-type.
+The script is kadamba and the font is floral box-type.

 The inscription consists of 34 poetic verses that respect the chanda rules of Sanskrit.
 However, it uses a mix of meters such as Pushpitagra, Indravajra, Vasantatilaka, Prachita and others.
 Each verse has four padas.
 The inscription's first 24 verses are the earliest known use of matrasamaka meter.
 These features suggest that the author(s) of this inscription had an intimate expertise in classical Sanskrit and Vedic literature on prosody.